You are currently viewing Can a Canadian kid travel to the US without a passport?

 This is the same trick many have been using to:

-Of course, if your child is a Canadian citizen, you can also use their birth certificate to get back into Canada.
+Of course, if your child is a Canadian citizen, you can also use his or her birth certificate and other documents we mentioned above to get back into Canada.
+Again, this only applies to land and sea travel.
 You won’t be able to fly back to Canada because the US won’t let them board an international flight without a passport.

 Sign up for our free newsletter